llmonpy/llmonpy-blog/docs/ai_moat_latest.md

 It will be a great time to be a Nvida shareholder (I am not a Nvida shareholder except of index funds).

 ## References
-* [Mastering LLMs: A Conference For Developers & Data Scientists](https://maven.com/parlance-labs/fine-tuning?cohortSlug=): Great conference that helped cystralize my thinking.
+* [Mastering LLMs: A Conference For Developers & Data Scientists](https://maven.com/parlance-labs/fine-tuning?cohortSlug=): Great conference that helped crystallize my thinking.
 * [Judging LLM-as-a-Judge with MT-Bench and Chatbot Arena](https://arxiv.org/abs/2306.05685): Introduced the idea of using LLMs as judges.
 Picking between 2 responses is an easier application of LLM judges.
 * [More Agents is All You Need](https://arxiv.org/html/2402.05120v1): Using more LLMs to improve your responses.
 * [LoRA Land: 310 Fine-tuned LLMs that Rival GPT-4, A Technical Report](https://arxiv.org/abs/2405.00732): Small fine-tuned models can outperform larger models.